stclib/STC/README.md

 - **stc/cvec.h** - Dynamic generic **vector** class, works well as a **stack**.
 - **stc/cvec_pq.h** - Priority queue adapter for **cvec.h**, as a **heap**.
 - **stc/copt.h** - Implementation of a **getopt_long()**-like function, *copt_get()*, to parse command line arguments.
-- **stc/crand.h** - A few very efficent modern random number generators *pcg32* and my own *64-bit PRNG*.
+- **stc/crand.h** - A few very efficent modern random number generators *pcg32* and my own *64-bit PRNG* inspired by *sfc64*.
 - **stc/cdefs.h** - A common include file with some general definitions.

-The usage of the containers is vert similar to the C++ std:: containers, so it should be easy for those who are familiar with them.
+The usage of the containers is vert similar to the C++ standard containers, so it should be easy if you are familiar with them.

-All containers mentioned above, except for cstr are generic (similar to templates in C++).
+All containers mentioned above, except cstr_t and cbitset_t are generic and typesafe (similar to templates in C++).
+No casting is used.
 A simple example:
 ```
 #include <stc/cvec.h>
 declare_cvec(i, int);